-An open letter to Dr Wayne Grudem (ERAS part 5)
+An open letter to Dr Wayne Grudem (ESS part 5)

 Dear Dr Grudem, do you allow me the right to ask you a question?
 And if so, could you kindly answer?
 Please?